Task Agnostic Restoration of Natural Video Dynamics: Objective Functions

 \section{Objective Functions}

 This section provides the details of the learning objectives used in the training phase of the proposed network.
-These objectives can be classified into two categories, short-term and long-term objectives.
+These objectives can be classified into two categories, local neighborhood and long-term objectives.
 Both of these optimization categories are presented below.